Ever thought your website was a tad…slow?

 A good website host may still offer shared resources, but these will be of higher quality.
 Speed is a result of the higher quality of resources.

 The host I usually recommend is Siteground because they offer an excellent service and when you first sign up you get their introductory rates.
 The introductory rates mean you can get started for cheap, while receiving high quality services.
-For e-commerce or to process payments on your website, pick the Go-Geek plan so your site is PCI compliant.

 Gaining speed from the website itself